-Naomi is a skilled personal injury and dispute resolution lawyer who has represented corporate and public bodies for over thirteen years, defending employer, public and property damage claims.
+Naomi is a skilled personal injury and dispute resolution lawyer who has represented corporate and public bodies for over sixteen years, defending employer, public and property damage claims.
 She also advises clients in the holiday and travel industry on claims involving foreign and multi-jurisdictional issues.
 Naomi has a unique insight into the various competing HR issues facing employers today and works collaboratively with clients in the management of workforce injury and health claims.
 She is particularly experienced in responding to multiple claim scenarios and setting the strategy for the management of groups of claims in order to limit ongoing exposure.

 Naomi regularly provides training to colleagues and clients on a variety of topics including civil procedure and claims handling.